 I am a Senior Research Scientist at Google’s Cambridge office (Massachusetts).
 I work on Artificial Intelligence and Computer Vision, using and developing tools from Machine/Deep Learning, including supervised learning, unsupervised/generative models, and reinforcement learning.
+I currently lead a team focused on research for autonomous driving.

 From August 2013 to November 2014, I was a Postdoctoral Associate with Bill Freeman at MIT’s CSAIL Lab.
 In June 2013, I received my PhD from the Computer Science department at New York University , under the supervision of Rob Fergus.
 I was awarded a Microsoft Research PhD Fellowship for 2010-2011, a Dean’s Dissertation Fellowship for 2012-2013 from the Graduate School of Arts and Sciences and the Janet Fabri prize (2013-2014) for outstanding dissertation in Computer Science.